 4WD MODIFICATIONS - ELECTRIC & LIGHTS

 Light bars are often easier to mount than large, round driving lights and can even be fitted to roof racks.
-However, while LED light bars give good spread beams, they don’t have the beam distance of HID lights.
+However, while these first-generation LED light bars gave good spread beams, they didn’t have the beam distance of round HID lights.

 Narva 72766 Light Bar

-Narva’s 72766 LED light bar mounts 36 five-watt Cree LEDs inside an extruded aluminium housing that incorporates a mounting track and cooling fins.
+Narva’s 72766 LED light bar mounted 36 five-watt Cree LEDs inside an extruded aluminium housing that incorporated a mounting track and cooling fins.
 We mounted it horizontally, but the bar suits upright, vertical or pendant mounting.

 Here’s how it lit up our test route: